pypi/warehouse/docs/development/frontend.rst

 The majority of the SCSS styles are found within the 'blocks' layer, with each BEM block in its own file.
 All blocks are documented at the top of the file to provide guidelines for use and modification.

+One of these blocks provides code syntax highlighting, which can be tested on reference project provided at `<http://localhost/project/pypi-code-highlighting-demo/>`_ when using dev database dump.
+Source rst file is available `here <https://github.com/evemorgen/pypi-code-highlighting-demo>`_.